Blackfire (American band)

-Blackfire is a Native American punk rock group.
-Composed of three siblings: two brothers and a sister, their musical style is influenced by traditional Navajo Diné music and alternative rock, with political messages about government oppression and human rights.
+Blackfire was a Native American punk rock group.
+Composed of two brothers and their sister, their musical style is influenced by traditional Diné music and alternative rock, with political messages about government oppression and human rights.
 In 2012, members formed the band Sihasin.

 History

 Beginnings (1989–1993)

 Blackfire was founded in 1989 in Flagstaff, Arizona by siblings Jeneda, Klee, and Clayson Benally.
 Their mother was a folk singer-songwriter of Russian-Polish Jewish descent, while their father, Jones Benally, was a traditional Navajo medicine man.
 The siblings have been playing music since "their instruments were bigger than they were."
 Jones and his children perform as the Jones Benally Family."

-Release of EPs (1994–2001)
+Release of EPs (1994–1999)

 In 1994, C.J.
-Ramone produced a 5-song EP that became their debut album released on their label Tacoho Productions.
+Ramone produced a five-song EP that became their debut album released on their label Tacoho Productions.
 It also included musical contributions by their father Jones and Robert Tree Cody.
 In 1999, they received a NAMA nomination for Best Independent Release.